Richard-W/scalacrypt/README.md

 ==========

 Scalacrypt provides advanced cryptographic functions for scala projects.
-It wraps the javax.crypto API and provides a few things that are not implemented there.
-So far this project only provides symmetric encryption.
-This may change in the future.
+It wraps the javax.crypto API and provides a few things that are not implemented there in a way usable for this project.

-This project is under heavy development and not suited for production!!!
+This project is under heavy development and not suited for production use!!!

-To add this scalacrypt to your sbt project just add the following line to your build.sbt:
+To add scalacrypt to your sbt project just add the following line to your build.sbt:

 ```scala
 libraryDependencies += "xyz.wiedenhoeft" %% "scalacrypt" % "0.3.0"